Please note that Tapas no longer supports Internet Explorer.

 My mother threw back the curtains at the end of the bed.
 I blocked my eyes from the light.

 “Noon.
 The garden party is about to begin.
-Our guests are starting to return to the palace.”
+Our guests are returning to the palace.”
 She eyed me.
 “Yet, I’m told you haven’t bothered to wake up yet.”

 I moved to a seated position and shrugged.
 “Bad night.
 I didn’t sleep well, and when I did… sorry.”
 I held out my hand, and a maid who followed my mother in went to retrieve my robe.

 My mother wandered around my room.
-“I was also told you went out into the garden during the feast.”
+“I was also informed you went out into the garden during the feast.”

-I slipped my arms into the sleeve and did up the front.
+I slipped my arms into the sleeves and did up the front.
 “I wanted to see what I was missing.”

 “Ricky,” she breathed.
 “One day, a branch is going to break.
 They told me you fell,” she stated.